 At the University of Otago, we value and support our staff in their career and life choices, whether it's retiring at the end of a great career or making that next career step.

-Retiring can be the icing on the cake of an exciting career if you have prepared yourself for it.
+Retiring can be the icing on the cake of an exciting career, provided you have prepared yourself for it.
 If you are thinking about retiring, there are a few things that you need to consider.
 We can support you in planning for your retirement, as well as through the process.